Using the Slash Accounting Dashboard

 - Split transactions across accounts

-- Approve and sync to QuickBooks
+- Approve and sync to your accounting software

 - Manage your full chart of accounts